chaitanya-dharpale0209/WarrantyIT/README.md

 The frontend is deployed on Vercel with automatic deployments from the `front_end` branch.

 ### Database
-PostgreSQL database is hosted on a cloud provider with SSL connection.
+PostgreSQL database is hosted on render cloud service.

 ## 📈 Performance Optimizations